tdierks/project-euler/README.md

 euler-project
 =============

-My solutions to Euler Project problems.
-Do not peek!
+My solutions to [Project Euler](http://projecteuler.net/) problems.

+Project Euler is on the honor system; try not to peek.